briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 set up, it offers a great opportunity to learn exactly how everything fits together in a Linux system.
 There's also that pleasant satisfaction when everything is finally set up exactly the way I like it.
-In the interest of making this process easier, I've written down my personal guide to setting up Arch Linux.
+In the interest of making this process easier for both myself and others, I've written down my personal guide to setting up Arch Linux.
 Though this guide does set up Arch as a [VirtualBox] guest, a lot of this applies to my other setups as well.

 [Arch Linux]: https://archlinux.org/
 [VirtualBox]: https://www.virtualbox.org/